asyrul21/mxUserAuthRoles/README.md

   }
   ```

-- Finally, it takes a callback function that usually runs the Connect to Database code chunk.
+- A callback function that usually runs the Connect to Database code chunk.

   Sample initialisation code (server.js):